Phase I - US, Mexico, Canada

 The Fairwitness Project

-This project is an effort to access and assemble the perspectives of individuals who have an uncommon ability to see and understand their own complex contexts within larger cultural, economic, and ecological frameworks.
+Ocular's experimental response is to seek grounded, reliable perspectives from individuals who excel at navigating and interpreting their complex contexts within larger cultural, economic, and ecological frameworks.

 -